dzackgarza/Qual-Review-and-Solutions/Algebra/UGA Questions (no solutions)/sections/050 Group Theory General.md

 \envlist

 - Normal subgroups are disjoint unions of (some) conjugacy classes in $G$.
+  - In fact, this is a characterization of normal subgroups (i.e. $H$ is normal iff a union of conjugacy classes).
 - Orbit stabilizer theorem: $\# C_g = \# G/ \# K_g$ where $C_g$ is the centralizer and $K_g$ is the conjugacy class of $g$.
   In particular, $\# C_g$ divides $\#G$.
 - $x\in Z(G)$ iff $\# C_x = 1$, i.e. the size of its conjugacy class is one.